 The NJ Wetlands Institute, NJ Fish & Wildlife, Conserve Wildlife NJ, and Celebrate the Delaware Bay, along with other organizations, are protecting and rescuing horseshoe crabs in an effort called reTurn the Favor to strengthen the population.

 The NJ Audubon is committed to NJ shorebirds.
-The organization is located 2.5 miles (4 kilometers) away from the Delaware Bay, in Cape May.
+The organization is located 2.5 miles (4 kilometres) away from the Delaware Bay, in Cape May.
 The NJ Audubon offers classes, summer camps, and events.
 Most of their revenue is brought in during the summer months including May and September.
 These months are when local tourism is at its peak, through beach tourism, shopping, dining, cultural attractions, outdoor recreation, and birding tourism alike.

 In 2006, there was a study.
 Data showed that birding-based tourism and birding-based activities brought an extra $600 million into Cape May County.
 Whether it be people needing to eat in restaurants, people needing to sleep in hotels, or activity participation, birders are contributing ample amounts of money into the local economy through the economic leakage of their home regions.
 A portion of that income is going toward the conservation of the bay, toward protecting new areas, and toward research.